 Why is this important?
 You should consider the amount you will be required to invest in selecting the program that is right for your individual circumstances.

-Minimum Subsequent Contribution – 529 plans, also like most investments, have a minimum dollar amount for further contributions after the account has been opened.
+Minimum Subsequent Contribution – 529 plans, also like most investments, have a minimum dollar amount for future contributions after the account has been opened.

 Why is this important?
-You should consider the amount you will be required to invest for subsequent contributions in selecting the program that is right for your individual circumstances.
+You should consider the amount you will be required to save in subsequent contributions when selecting the program that is right for you.

 Maximum Total Contributions – By federal law, 529 plans must have a cap on total contributions.

 Why is this important?
-When you reach the maximum for total contributions your account can continue to earn returns, but you cannot make additional contributions.
+When you reach the maximum total contribution limit, your account may continue to earn returns, but you cannot make additional contributions.

 Investment Manager – States typically contract with a financial services firm to provide investment management and other program services.